Hawken rifle: Cost

 The first recorded sale of a Hawken rifle was in 1831.
 The fixed price for a traditional Hawken rifle was $22.50 - $25.00.
 Several of the fine engraved Hawken rifles sold for $38 between 1837-1842.
-A .70 caliber Hawken rifle, the largest caliber example known, that was once owned by Theodore Roosevelt and is set for auction in May 2024 has an estimated auction value of US$55,000 to US$85,000.
+A .70 caliber Hawken rifle, the largest caliber example known, that was once owned by Theodore Roosevelt was set for auction in May 2024 with an estimated auction value of US$55,000 to US$85,000.

 In popular culture

 In Karl May's Winnetou books, the eponymous Indian brave and his blood brother Old Shatterhand both owned Hawken rifles.
 Winnetou decorated his rifle with silver thumb tacks, and Old Shatterhand named his own gun Bear Slayer.

 The 1972 film Jeremiah Johnson, starring Robert Redford as a mountain man who used such a rifle, contributed to general interest in replicas and a resurgence in the popularity of muzzleloaders among modern hunters.

-The First Mountain Man series (1991–2019) by William W. Johnstone, sees the leading character "Preacher" wielding a Hawkins Rifle, as his primary arm, in every entry.
+The First Mountain Man series (1991–2019) by William W. Johnstone, sees the leading character "Preacher" wielding a Hawken rifle, as his primary arm, in every entry.

 The State of Missouri designated the Hawken the official firearm of the state on July 6, 2023 following the adoption of SB139 by receiving Governor Mike Parson's signature.